FreddyMeijer/B4U/README.md

 # B4U Tools
 Welcome to the B4U tools repo.
 I am Freddy Meijer and at the time business engineer at Leiden.
 In a Betty Blocks application we retrieve information from City Control (Sigmax).
 The data of City Control is in B4U format.
 A custom fileformat created by Sigmax.
 B4U is fixed lenght so we can translate that to a readable format (table).
 In this repo you find serveral tools to work with B4U files.

+## INSTALLATION
+To install the B4U Tools al you need to do is:

+- Download and install an instance of Python
+- Open your terminal navigate to the desired folder and use 'git clone https://github.com/FreddyMeijer/B4U-Tools.git'
+- Open the folder in which the git was cloned
+- Run 'python pip install -r requirements.txt'
+- Run the desired function by using e.g. 'python ConvertB4UToCSV.py'

 ## .gitignore
 The gitignore file states that .b4u files will not be uploaded through git.
 The information in a b4u file is personal en thereby protected under GDPA regulations.
 So the files itself should never be uploaded on GitHub.